ronalfy/reorder-posts/readme.txt

 License: GPLv3 or later
 License URI: http://www.gnu.org/licenses/gpl-3.0.html

-A simple and easy way to reorder your custom post-type posts in WordPress.
+A simple and easy way to reorder your custom post types in WordPress.

 == Description ==

 A simple and easy way to reorder your custom post-type posts in WordPress.
 Adds drag and drop functionality for post ordering in the WordPress admin panel.
 Works with custom post-types and regular posts.

-A settings panel is available for determining which post types to enable ordering for.
-Advanced options allow you to change the menu order for post types.
+We consider Reorder Posts a <strong>developer tool</strong>.
+If you do not know what `menu_order` or custom queries are, then this plugin is likely not for you.

 <h3>Features</h3>
 <ul>